pkp/ots/README.md

  * Converts Bibtex references into NLMXML and merges the converted references into the NLMXML document
 * HtmlConversion
  * Converts the NLMXML document into HTML
+* CitationStyleConversion
+ * Formats the citations in the HTML document according to the citationstyle requested by the user
 * PdfConversion
  * Converts the HTML document into PDF
 * XmpConversion